 Threats often go unnoticed for long periods of time which is obviously a huge problem.
-A hackers main objective is often times to steal data rather than harm the environment so a majority of victims don’t realize a malicious player is in their environment until weeks, months, or even years later.
-The visibility and correlation capabilities provided by a SIEM allow for a much faster identification and response to certain threats over any other system available.
+A cybercriminal’s main objective is often times to steal data rather than harm the environment so a majority of victims don’t realize a malicious player is in their environment until weeks, months, or even years later.
+The visibility and correlation capabilities provided by a SIEM allow for much faster identification and response to certain threats.

 Who Needs One?

 Healthcare, Financial, Department of Defense (DoD) contractors, Manufacturers, and Education are the main types of organizations that adopt SIEM solutions, but any organization’s cybersecurity posture will benefit from a SIEM.
 This is due to a general push toward better security and an increase in regulatory pressure.
 Though initially picking up steam in primarily larger companies, adoption is starting to shift toward smaller ones at the insistence of larger customers or business partners.
 Otherwise known as push-down compliance.